liweinan/axum-playground/README.md

 ### Development

 The project uses:
-- Axum for the web framework
+- Axum 0.8.4 for the web framework
-- Diesel for database operations
+- Diesel 2.2.10 for database operations
-- Tokio for async runtime
-- Tracing for logging
-- UUID for unique identifiers
+- PostgreSQL 15 for the database
-- Serde for serialization/deserialization
+- Docker and Docker Compose for containerization

+### CI/CD

+The project includes a GitHub Actions workflow that:
+1. Sets up the Rust toolchain
+2. Installs diesel_cli
+3. Installs Docker and Docker Compose
+4. Runs the test script
+5. Verifies database migrations and table creation